 This course introduces the principles of industrial safety.
-Emphasis is placed on industrial safety, OSHA, and environmental regulations.
+Emphasis is placed on industrial safety and OSHA regulations.
 Upon completion, students should be able to demonstrate knowledge of a safe working environment and OSHA compliance.

-A fundamental study of accident costs and causes, safety records, accident investigation, development of safeguards, job safety analysis, facility inspection, and safety communication will be covered.
+A fundamental study of accident costs and causes, safety records, accident investigation, development of safeguards, job safety analysis, facility inspection, and safety comunication will be covered.